Saturday, 19 December 2009

 1. Heat the oven to 180 degrees C.

-2. Cut the Parmesan into 1 cm (approx) dice, and then process these into fine crumbs in the food processor.
+2. Cut the Parmesan into 1 cm (approx) dice, and then process these into fine crumbs in the food processor, along with the (optional) chives

-3. Add the Flour, Baking Powder and Salt to the cheese in the processor bowl, and process briefly, just to mix everything together.
+3. Add the Flour, Baking Powder, Bicarb, and Salt to the processor bowl, and process briefly, just to mix everything together.

 4. Cut the chilled Butter into dice, add to the contents of the processor bowl, and process for about thirty seconds, until it looks like sand.

-5. Add the Egg-and-Milk mixture and process again for twenty seconds or so, until the mixture has gathered itself into one lump.
+5. Add the Milk and process again for twenty seconds or so, until the mixture has gathered itself into one lump.

 7. Bake in the pre-heated oven for about fifteen minutes, until the scones have risen and the tops are a deep golden brown.